-Authors have to stay on top of law review openings to ensure they get their submission to all the journals they’re interested in while those journals are soliciting submissions.
-We’ve taken many steps to help authors stay on top of journal openings including:
+We know it’s important for authors to stay on top of law review openings to ensure they get their article to all of the journals they’re interested in while those law reviews are soliciting submissions.
+We have multiple ways for authors to stay on top of journal openings including:

 - A table of open/closed law reviews that you can search and sort

 - Journal opening announcements on Twitter using #LRSubmissions